Psychology, Educational Specialist in School Psychology Respecialization (EdS) (Online)

 We adhere to a scientist-practitioner model that prepares students for practice as a school psychologist.
 Candidates completing our program are prepared to receive a Residency Educational Staff Associate (ESA) Certificate in School Psychology from Washington’s Office of Superintendent of Public Instruction (OSPI).
 Students are encouraged to seek national certification through preparation of individual portfolios.
 Coursework, practica, internship, and portfolio expectations are aligned with state and national training standards.
 Specific areas of training include student and program evaluation (measurement principles); development of academic and social-behavioral intervention plans (e.g., instructional and behavioral analysis, consultation and home-school collaboration); and research (methods and statistics).
 The program adopts a preventive focus by training candidates to assess and intervene at the school-wide and at-risk group level.
 Knowledge and skills are developed through integrated coursework, field experiences and internship.
 The program duration is two full calendar years, beginning in summer.

-High bandwidth required; access should be through a direct Internet connection (not wireless); computer and browser requirements should follow program recommendations, webcam; headset with microphone and access to a scanner or printer that scans.
+Technology requirements for participation: High bandwidth required; access should be through a direct Internet connection (not wireless); computer and browser requirements should follow program recommendations, webcam; headset with microphone and access to a scanner or printer that scans.
 Full participation throughout the web-conferencing activities and inter-residence training is required to participate.

 |PSYC 505||APPLIED LEARNING THEORY AND BEHAVIOR MODIFICATION||4|